 Native to the mountains of northern Iran, award-winning Scilla mischtschenkoana (White Squill) is the earliest to flower, generally in late winter or early spring.
 This bulbous perennial features charming racemes of starry ice-blue flowers, about 1 inch wide (2.5 cm), with a dark stripe through each petal.
 The blooms last as long as 2 months!
 Specimens that receive what they need often continue to flower year after year in the same location.
 White Squill has long been a popular species for the garden where it is planted to enhance early season interest.
 Grows up to 3-6 in. tall and wide (7-15 cm).
 Hardiness Zones: 4-8

-Native to southern Russia, Scilla siberica is a bulbous perennial boasting intense blue, bell-shaped, nodding flowers (2-5 per stem) in early to mid spring.
+One of the earliest spring bloomers, Scilla siberica is a bulbous perennial boasting intense blue, bell-shaped, nodding flowers (2-5 per stem) in early to mid-spring.
 Each bulb produces 3 to 4 flower stems above a grassy foliage of narrow strap-shaped leaves.
 Easy to grow, this is one of the most winter hardy of the scillas and can be found in hardiness zone 2.
 A great naturalizer, it multiplies and comes back year after year, turning the landscape into a sea of blue.
 Looks best when planted in large drifts.
 Grows up to 3-6 in. tall and wide (7-15 cm).
 Hardiness Zones: 2-8

 Alliums are plants of exquisite beauty that deserve a place in perennial gardens.
 Easy to grow and undemanding, these very ornamental bulbs distinguish themselves by their great diversity in color, inflorescence, flowering height and bloom times.
 Many species bloom in early summer - just after the spring-flowering period and just before the exuberant full bloom of summer.

 Anemone blanda (Grecian Windflower) is a rewarding little plant that can easily provide a great deal of pleasure!
-Offering dabs of bright colors in mid spring, mounds of abundant daisy-like flowers show off in shades of white, blue and pink over a finely cut fernlike foliage.
+Offering dabs of bright colors in mid-spring, mounds of abundant daisy-like flowers show off in shades of white, blue, and pink over the finely cut fernlike foliage.
 These daisies seem to last for weeks.